pual/couchbase-mobile-portal/md-docs/ready/training/05-adding-synchronization.md

 Even if the conflict isn’t resolved, Couchbase Lite has to return something.
 It chooses one of the two conflicting revisions as the "winner".
 The choice is deterministic, which means that every device that is faced with the same conflict will pick the same winner, without having to communicate.

 It’s not all that easy to create conflicts in development because you would have to deploy the app to multiple devices or simulators and stop the replications to create the conflict.
 So before you begin resolving conflicts, you will add some code to easily create a conflict only for development purposes.

-- Locate the `createListConflict` in **ListsViewController.swift**, this method is called in `viewDidLoad` but its body is empty at the moment.
-- Complete it with the following.
+Here's how it's done:

 ```swift
 let savedRevision = createTaskList("Test Conflicts List")